 What is “RCIA”?

-RCIA (stands for Rite of Christian Initiation) is the official name for the process of becoming Catholic.
+OCIA (stands for Order of Christian Initiation) is the official name for the process of becoming Catholic.
 This involves teachings/meetings with a sponsor, rites within Mass, and finally, receiving your sacraments in the Church!

 There are four stages: